PHP-DI/Invoker/README.md

 $invoker->call(['MyClass', 'myStaticMethod']);
 ```

+Dependency injection is supported but needs to be configured with your container.
+Read on or jump to [*Built-in support for dependency injection*](#built-in-support-for-dependency-injection) if you are impatient.

 ### Parameter resolvers

 Extending the behavior of the `Invoker` is easy and is done by implementing a [`ParameterResolver`](https://github.com/mnapoli/Invoker/blob/master/src/ParameterResolver/ParameterResolver.php):